pauljickling/notes/devops/ansible.md

 Modules are what are used to configure things.
 Essentially, Python scripts that are executed on the specified machine.
 Some of the first modules you will learn about are `ping` and `setup`. `ping` is used to test connections to various servers, and `setup` will return a list of *facts* about that server.

-As mentioned before, Ansible is idempotent so these modules won't change anything if there is nothing that needs to be changed.
+As mentioned before, Ansible is idempotent so these modules won't change anything if the remote server already has the desired state.

+The amount of Ansible modules available are significant, and can be found [here](https://docs.ansible.com/ansible/latest/modules/modules_by_category.html).

 ## Plugins